2023 honorees

 Kristy Franxman Dailey ’01

-Sr. Marie Rose Messingschlager, SND ’62
+Sr. Marie Rose Messingschlager, CDP ’62

 Emily Melching Michels ’88